WDI-SEA/react-development-course-materials/01-React Key Concepts/03-nested-components-lecture.md

 **Talking Points**:
 - Let's reflect on what just happened.
 We rendered a component _inside another component_.
 - Technically, we just **nested** components.
 Very much like how we imported `Post` from `App.js` into `index.js` and rendered a post inside `index.js`, we've imported `Comment` from `Comment.js` into `App.js` and rendered a comment.
 - Inside `App.js`, we're using some of the props to render a post and simply passing the `comments` prop on to be rendered with the `Comment` component class.
-So the flow of the props looks like... (advance to next slide)
+So, the flow of the props looks like... (advance to next slide)
 </aside>

 ---